tbdlarsen/sem5/ase/Notes.md

 more focus on goal/results than estimation precision or original plan

 be sure to see scrum model - inspect and adapt based on transparency

+(see slides on scrum roles)
+roles and tracks
+product owner (po)
+- prepare backlog
+scrum master
+- execute and make things
+Team
+-

+critiques - some may dislike daily  stand up, hard to make backlog if product is unknown/ no PO, Technical debt, requires commitment from all parties involved, incoming urgent tasks may delay sprint backlog, conflicts may occur in sprint retrospective.